 I would also often make mistakes while filing my expense – something I know our accountant hated.
 It’s human nature, we are going to make mistakes, and while the slight key errors I would make were not going to cause too much trouble, some process aren’t so kind to mistakes.
 RPA bots help minimize this risk as they follow the proper procedure every time without the worry of hitting the wrong key.
 Since creating my expense report bot, I am happy to say there have been no issues in my expense reports.

 This is just one example of why people love RPA – it helps give you your time back to focus on what you want to focus on.
 It helps re-engage you into your job as all your least favorite tasks are automated away.
+Learn more about using RPA to automate HR tasks, using RPA in accounting, RPA for sales, RPA for supply chain, and RPA for treasury functions.

 Want to learn more?
 This video aims to give you a crash course on Robotic Process Automation, going over everything from what it is, where it’s used, to how it’s deployed.
 At the end of the webinar, you will no longer think of Robotic Process Automation as just a buzz word and instead understand what exactly it is all about.